Jordan of Saxony: Death

-Jordan died, at the age of forty-seven, in a shipwreck on his return from Palestine, where he was visiting the local monasteries of the Order.
+Jordan died, at the age of forty-seven, in a shipwreck returning from Palestine, where he had been visiting the local monasteries of the Order.
 The shipwreck occurred off the coast of Syria on 13 February 1237.
 Jordan was buried in the Dominican Church of St. John in Akko, in present-day Israel.

 His feast day is 13 February.

 Veneration

 Jordan of Saxony was beatified by Pope Leo XII in 1825.

 Patronage

 He is venerated as the patron of Dominican vocations.

-Jordan is honored as the patron saint of the Faculty of Engineering of the University of Santo Tomas, in Manila, which was founded by the Dominican Order.
-In Colombia, he is honored as the patron saint of the Colegio Jordan de Sajonia, one of the most important private schools of Bogota.
+Jordan is honoured as the patron saint of the Faculty of Engineering of the University of Santo Tomas, in Manila, which was founded by the Dominican Order.
+In Colombia, he is honoured as the patron saint of the Colegio Jordan de Sajonia, one of the most important private schools of Bogota.

 Legacy

 Jordan of Saxony is credited with introducing the practice of singing the Salve Regina in procession at the end of Compline, done, it is recorded, to calm the spirits of the Brothers, who were being tried by the Devil.